Fort Worth Dog Bite Lawyer

 - Pay an annual $500 fee

-If you were injured in a dog attack, you might be entitled to a wide range of compensation, including economic and non-economic damages.
+If you were injured in a dog attack, you might be entitled to a wide range of compensation.
+This can include economic and non-economic damages.
 In Texas, economic damages are “intended to compensate a claimant for actual economic or pecuniary loss.”
-Among other things, this includes medical expenses from the treatment of your injuries.
-Non-economic damages are more extensive and include:
+Among other things, this includes medical bills and medical expenses from, bills and expenses from the treatment of your injuries.
+In contrast, non-economic damages are more extensive and include:

 - Physical pain and suffering